Economic imperialism: Internal colonialism

 Internal colonialism is the uneven effects of economic development on a regional basis, otherwise known as "uneven development", as a result of the exploitation of minority groups within a wider society which leads to political and economic inequalities between regions within a state.
 It is "a geographically-based pattern of subordination of a differentiated population, located within the dominant power or country".
-Internal colonies provide the metropole with accessible and disposable cheap labour, land, and natural resources.
+Internal colonies provide the metropole with accessible, cheap, disposable labour, land, and natural resources.

 Historical examples identified by scholars have included the United States and African Americans and Chicanos, the United Kingdom and Ireland, and the Soviet Union and Ukraine.

 Settler colonialism

-Settler colonialism is "a specific mode of domination where a community of exogenous settlers permanently displace to a new locale, eliminate or displace indigenous populations and sovereignties, and constitute an autonomous political body".
+Settler colonialism is "a specific mode of domination where a community of exogenous settlers permanently displaces to a new locale, eliminates or displaces indigenous populations and sovereignties, and constitutes an autonomous political body".
 It involves "land confiscation, the expulsion of the indigenous population, and the dispossession of its wealth and property".
 Settler colonies have also tended to subject indigenous populations to dual labour markets and economic exploitation more often associated with internal colonialism.
 They typically can develop independently through "accumulation by dispossession".

 Investment imperialism

-Investment imperialism refers to the exporting of capital, in the form of foreign direct investment (FDI), portfolio investment, and loans, as economic imperialism.
+Investment imperialism refers to the export of capital, in the form of foreign direct investment (FDI), portfolio investment, and loans, as a form of economic imperialism.
 Both John Hobson and Vladimir Lenin saw the export of capital as resulting from economic inequality, which caused a savings glut (excessive wealth) among the rich and underconsumption among the poor.
-This underconsumption, combined with domestic competition, caused a lack of domestic opportunity for high-return investment, incentivising investment in foreign markets.
+This underconsumption, combined with domestic competition, led to a lack of opportunities for high-return investment, thereby incentivising investment in foreign markets.
 This investment can build pressure for political or military intervention due to the desire to protect high returns.
-The Hobson-Lenin thesis has historically received criticism, however scholars have acknowledged this as deriving from a misinterpretation.
+The Hobson-Lenin thesis has historically received criticism; scholars have acknowledged that this criticism stems from a misinterpretation.

-In contradiction to this, Britain and France reimported capital from earlier investments, draining capital from foreign markets.
-For Britain, property income derived from overseas outweighed the outflow of capital for most of the 19th century, most of which went to settler colonies.
-In underdeveloped countries, labour and natural resources were cheap enough to not necessitate FDI.
-Likewise, the United States today is dependent on the inflow of capital from foreign markets.
-While British colonial investment in Africa did not produce superprofits, exploitation of labour ensured profitability, and exporting capital released pressure on its diminishing marginal returns in the metropole (i.e., less profitable domestic alternatives), therefore improving the metropole's economic growth.
-While FDI is hypothetically conducive to diffusing technology and increasing living standards globally, in practice after an initial growth spurt, if unregulated, it leads to monopolies and a net outflow of capital for dependent countries.
+In contrast, Britain and France reimported capital from earlier investments, draining capital from foreign markets.
+For Britain, property income derived from overseas outweighed capital outflows for most of the 19th century, with most of the outflows going to settler colonies.
+In underdeveloped countries, labour and natural resources were cheap enough that FDI was unnecessary.
+Likewise, the United States today is dependent on capital inflows from foreign markets.
+While British colonial investment in Africa did not produce superprofits, exploitation of labour ensured profitability, and exporting capital alleviated pressure from diminishing marginal returns in the metropole (i.e., less-profitable domestic alternatives), thereby improving the metropole's economic growth.
+While FDI is hypothetically conducive to diffusing technology and increasing living standards globally, in practice, after an initial growth spurt, if unregulated, it leads to monopolies and a net outflow of capital for dependent countries.